Tables

 The Wait.forLock func has been modified to be able to grab a global lock backed by a Table.
 The first argument is the name of the table and then the global: true option must be set while optionally giving values for:

-• hold how many seconds the lock is maximum held, after this duration any other flow will be able to grab the lock, even if you are still within the critical region (default is 60s)
+waithow many seconds to wait to acquire the lock before giving up (default is 10s),holdhow many seconds the lock is maximum held, after this duration any other flow will be able to grab the lock, even if you are still within the critical region (default is 60s)delayseconds to wait between trying to acquire the lock (default is 5s)reasona human readable reason for acquiring the log (will get written to the table so you can see it there)

 An example would be;